Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

 1.0.28:
 - [EXPORTER] Fix T5's storymode cutscenes movesets that always got extracted as "t5_UNKNOWN"
 - [EDITOR] Add extra move property label in requirement list if the requirement is an extra move property
+- 1.0.29 Hotfix: [EDITOR] Fix aliased move IDs (>= 32768) that would break when deleting any move in a moveset

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---